p14149650/project/readme.md

 Also, I have considered using social media icons such as Facebook, Twitter, and LinkedIn which allows the end user to access my curriculum vitae through the use of hovering over effects and styling to provide more interaction for the user.

 ## WireFrame Designs:

+The wireframe sketch includes all the subsections of my website, including a desktop element with a minimum-width measurement of
+900px.
+Also, a size of medium screens such as portable mobiles has also been included on my website with an approximate measurement of a minimum-width of 520px.

 - Index page:![Sketch 1] (images/wireframe-sketch/index.jpg)
 - Index page:![Sketch 2] (images/wireframe-sketch/personalprofile.jpg)
 - Index page:![Sketch 3] (images/wireframe-sketch/commoninterests.jpg)